Skip to main content

 • “The character design is a little out there as well; everyone looks like a VTuber instead of a normal human.”

-• “Once Captain Rosebud's relations with the good doctor progress for the first time, she hallucinates about having to fetch the wood (which is not a resource in this game at all), and that can't be blamed on head trauma unless it's the character designer's fault.”
+• “Once Captain Rosebud's relations with the Good Doctor progress for the first time, she hallucinates about having to fetch wood (which is not a resource in this game).
+You can't blame that on head trauma, unless it's the character designer's doing.”

 • atmosphere